 By Nancy E. from Southbury, CT

-This is a guide about rose of Sharon photos.
+This is a page about rose of Sharon photos.
 Rose of Sharon is the common name used to refer to several flowering shrubs from varying parts of the world, frequently the Hibiscus syriacus.

-This is a guide about bug eating my rose of Sharon.
+This is a page about bug eating my rose of Sharon.
 Identifying the garden pests attacking your plants is the first step in getting rid of them.

-This guide is about transplanting a rose of sharon.
+This page is about transplanting a rose of sharon.
 Determining the best location, time of year, and care to successfully transplant your tree is essential.

-This guide is about a rose of Sharon not blooming.
+This page is about a rose of Sharon not blooming.
 This deciduous shrub is a beautiful addition to the home garden especially when in bloom.